| tadyatha om gate gate paragate parasamgate bodhi svaha

 | Q: ...
 What if the 'damage' is so vast that no amount of seva could offset it? |

 Aren't there some types of trauma that could never be healed?

 Or that must be healed with medication, or getting a completely new life, or psychotherapy.
 Seva seems too ... indirect.

 Actually, Learning Seva has the capability, when practiced intelligently, to correct nearly any karmic condition.

 Intentional Seva must be carefully crafted and adjusted over time to continuously address the beneficiary target that is just immediately below one's own station in life.

 For example, a person struggling with a feeling of never getting ahead financially, of money leaking out of the budget, frustrated in attempt to achieve social mobility via material wealth -- such a person can learn a great deal about this karmic situation by serving those with just slightly worse levels of ignorance.

 All karma is simply ignorance, and the correction for ignorance is gnosis/knowledge.

-Example: offering the seva of teaching an adult class
+Example: offering the Learning Seva of teaching an adult class

-A person with financial frustrations may offer a seva using their financial skills, perhaps by teaching a class in basic household budgeting, or how to save for a house or invest for a child's education.
+A person with financial frustrations may offer a Learning Seva using their financial skills, perhaps by teaching a class in basic household budgeting, or how to save for a house or invest for a child's education.